jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

-omf powerline icons -- I need more icons: anchor icon missing and there are some other annoying red things..
+is something in tabs card front, maybe add pic or add logo, allowing/causing zoom? sometihing maybe less than 16px? omf powerline icons -- I need more icons: anchor icon missing and there are some other annoying red things..

 tabs: REMOVE OLD TABS AND ALL ASSOCIATED CSS fun